Patient Appointment Scheduling: Tips and Types

 Time-Specified Scheduling

-Time-specific scheduling, or stream scheduling, involves booking appointments at a specified time.
+Time-specific appointment scheduling software, or stream scheduling, involves booking appointments at a specified time.
 Most healthcare institutions choose this patient scheduling method to reduce the amount of time visitors have to wait for their turn.
 The amount of time allotted often depends on the purpose of the visit.

 For example, complete physicals for new patients usually take longer than urgent appointments.
 One potential downside of this approach is the risk of no-shows, which can leave gaps in the schedule.
 Sending text message reminders about the appointments can limit this risk.